OpenMatchmaking/documentation/docs/components.md

 # Componets

-Here you can find a list of components which are сompose together the Open Matchmaking platform.
+Here you can find a list of components which are сomposing the Open Matchmaking platform.

 Summary
 -------